 Student Athletes

-Failure to maintain appropriate insurance coverage throughout the year will put the athlete at risk for being financially responsible for all costs incurred from an athletic injury.
+Failure to maintain appropriate insurance coverage throughout the year will put the athlete at risk of being financially responsible for all costs incurred from an athletic injury.

 (For additional information go to https://leopardathletics.com/sports/2023/5/18/insideAthletics-AthleticTraining-Information-Forms.aspx).
 For questions regarding Student Athletes contact: AthleticTraining@Laverne.edu